 We are a small library service with four libraries and one mobile library.
 We are staffed with four community librarians who are full time and each branch has four part-time customer service officers.
 We are located in two urban centres and two rural centres, which very much influences the staff we can attract to roles in each library.

-Because our staff are part time (no-one is more than 20 hours per week), and also quite busy at work, we have some criteria for undertaking both the Entry level and Intermediate course.
+Because our staff are part time (no-one is more than 20 hours per week), and also quite busy at work, we have some criteria for undertaking the courses.
 The courses should be accommodated in ‘work time’ and staff can use 1.5 hours per month of allocated training time if they are not managing to get meaningful periods of time to follow the course.
 The staff manage this themselves; managers don’t get involved in rostering any of this.

-We have allocated a deadline of 6 months for completion of Entry and Intermediate courses.
+We have allocated a deadline of 6 months for completion of courses.
 This is largely to accommodate the busy period of library work combined with annual public holidays, staff leave etc. To date, staff have completed modules in 2-3 months.

 We have built the Opening the Book courses into our induction programme so that as we set goals for new staff this becomes part of our 3-6 month objectives, but we haven’t as yet picked up on the assessment support area of the courses or included them in staff appraisals.